 We have not adopted a policy that expressly prohibits our directors, executive officers, security holders or affiliates from having a direct or indirect pecuniary or financial interest in any investment to be acquired or disposed of by us or in any transaction to which we are a party or have an interest.
-In fact, we may enter into a business combination with a target business that is affiliated with our sponsor, our directors or executive officers, although we do not intend to do so, or we may acquire a target business through an Affiliated Joint Acquisition with one or more affiliates of Dragoneer and/or one or more investors in funds managed by Dragoneer.
+In fact, we may enter into a business combination with a target business that is affiliated with our sponsor, our directors or executive officers, or we may acquire a target business through an Affiliated Joint Acquisition with one or more affiliates of Dragoneer and/or one or more investors in funds managed by Dragoneer.
 Nor do we have a policy that expressly prohibits any such persons from engaging for their own account in business activities of the types conducted by us.
 Accordingly, such persons or entities may have a conflict between their interests and ours.
-Additionally, the forward purchase investor is an affiliate of our sponsor.
+Additionally, Dragoneer Funding is an affiliate of our sponsor.